rockstor/rockstor-doc/share_snap_ops.rst

 Snapshots
 ---------

-Snapshots are read-only point in time representations of a share.
-Snapshots are created instantaneously and take up no extra space when created.
+Snapshots are read-only point in time copies of a share.
+They are created instantaneously and take up no extra space when created because of CoW nature of BTRFS filesystem.
 Unlimited number of snapshots can be created for a given share.

 Create a snapshot
 ^^^^^^^^^^^^^^^^^